HugoBlox/theme-academic-cv/content/publication/zhou-developing-2021/index.md

   can positively contribute to forecast skills throughout the entire 9-month prediction period in areas with limited precipitation.
-This SAHFS-S2S has been operationalized at the International Centre for Integrated Mountain Development (ICIMOD) to support drought monitoring and warning needs in the region.textless/ptextgreater
+This SAHFS-S2S has been operationalized at the International Centre for Integrated Mountain Development (ICIMOD) to support drought monitoring and warning needs in the region.
 publication: '*Hydrology and Earth System Sciences*'
 url_pdf: https://hess.copernicus.org/articles/25/41/2021/
 doi: 10.5194/hess-25-41-2021